-Four Year Integrated Service & Financial Planning
+Four Year Integrated Service & Financial Plan

-- 3.1 The 2017/18 Budget Council meeting in February 2017 identified £12.371 million savings for 2018/19 and £9.591 million savings for 2019/20.
+- 3.8 The 2017/18 Budget Council meeting in February 2017 identified £12.371 million savings for 2018/19 and £9.591 million savings for 2019/20.
 In particular, this included agreement for services to explore innovative solutions through income generation, whilst ensuring that non statutory fees and charges continue to recover costs.
-Whilst important to citizens and the visitor economy, public conveniences are not a statutory service and alternative methods of generating revenue to maintain existing facilities were explored. - 3.2 The integrated savings and financial plan for City Environmental Management (CEM) includes savings proposals on the public convenience maintenance budget of £75k for 2018/19 and £50k for 2019/20.
-Whilst savings of approximately £280,000 have been made through the re-procurement of the maintenance contract, further savings are necessary.
-In the absence of generating income through public conveniences, additional budget savings within CEM will need to be identified. - 3.3 As agreed in previous budget council meetings, budget savings have been achieved by reducing opening hours and closing facilities.
-The option to generate income through charging is an alternative way to deliver savings. - 3.4 The Capital Investment Programme will enable CEM to match fund investment secured from Healthmatic towards the public convenience refurbishment programme.
-This brings the total investment between Brighton & Hove City Council and the contractor to £1.1 million.
+Whilst important to citizens and the visitor economy, public conveniences are not a statutory service and alternative methods of generating revenue to maintain existing facilities were explored. - 3.9 Whilst savings of approximately £280,000 have been made through the reprocurement of the public convenience contract, further savings are necessary.
+The annual cost of operating the existing portfolio is £574,000 per annum.
+The Integrated Service & Financial Plan for City Environmental Management (CEM) includes savings proposals on the public convenience maintenance budget of £75,000 for 2018/19 and £50,000 for 2019/20.
+In the absence of generating income through public conveniences, additional budget savings within CEM services will need to be identified.
+The Integrated Service and Financial Plans are being reviewed as part of the budget process for 2019/20 and will be reported within the December 2018 Revenue Budget Update Report. - 3.10 As agreed in previous Budget Council meetings, budget savings have been achieved by reducing opening hours and closing facilities.
+The option to generate income through charging is an alternative way to deliver savings to maintain the current portfolio of facilities.